ValHans/ValHans/README.md

 ### Hi there 👋

-My name is Hans Valerian Lenice, I'm graduated from Universitas Dian Nuswantoro with Major Computer Science.
-I am focuses on Data Engineering and recently I interest in Backend Programming.
+My name is Hans Valerian Lenice.
+I graduated from Dian Nuswantoro University with a major in Computer Science.
+I focus on Data Engineering and have recently become interested in Backend Programming.
 <!--
 **ValHans/ValHans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.